-The Battles of Plassey and Buxar became the very reason of the British Empire rule in India.
-The Battle of Plassey opened doors for British empire whereas Battle of Buxar made East India Company very strong and eager to capture more lands of India.
+The Battles of Plassey and Buxar became the very reason for the British Empire's rule in India.
+The Battle of Plassey opened doors for the British empire whereas the Battle of Buxar made the East India Company very strong and eager to capture more lands of India.

 Battle of Plassey: